-Understands the scope of internal and external auditor's review of internal

-internal and external auditor's review of

-external auditor's review of

-external auditor's review of

-auditor's review of

-review of

-internal

-controls

-over

-financial

-reporting

-and obtain

-reports on

-significant

-findings and

-recommend

-ations,

-together

-with

-Manage-
+10 T ìr

 ment's

 response

+•

-III.
-Internal
+111 Internal

+1111.

 Audit

 Function

-Reviews
+• Reviews

 with

 Management

 and the

 head of

 Internal

 Audit the

 charter,

 activities,

 and

 organization

 al structure

 of the

 internal

 audit

 function

-Confirms the annointment
+• Confirms the

 appointment

 or

 replacement

 by

 managemen

 t of the head

 of the

 Internal

 Audit

 organization

+J

-Reviews and
+• Reviews and

 confirms the

 annual audit

 and strategic

 plans

 prepared by

 Internal

 Audit in

 consultation

 with

 Management,

 and major

 changes to

 the plans, if

 any

-Reviews
+• Reviews

 significant

+, ir ,

-findings and
+findings and Management's

-Management's

 response

 including

 timetable

 for

 implementat

 ion to

 correct

 weaknesses;

 and any

 difficulties

 encountered

 by the

 auditors in

 the course

 of their

 audit (such

 as

 restrictions

 on the scope

 or access to

 information)

 Supports the

 internal

 audit

 function and

 provides

 high-level

 follow-up of

-audit
+audit .

 recommend

 ations when

 such action

 is needed

-Reviews the
+• Reviews the

 effectiveness

 of the

 internal

 audit

 function,

 including

 compliance

 with the

 Standards

 for the

 Professional

 Practice of

 Internal

 Auditing

+· · · · · · · · · · · · · · · · · · ·

-IV.
-External
+IV External

+L ı l ٠٧. -Acciliui

+1 1

 Auditor's

 Qualifications,

 Independence

 and

 Performance

+remonitation

 Reviews and

 evaluates, at

 least

 annually, the

 performance

 of the

 external

 auditors

 (including

 lead

 partner) and

 makes

 recommend

 ations to the

 Board of

 Directors

 each year

 with respect

 to the

 appointment

 of the

-or the

 External

-External Auditor

-External

-External Auditor
+Auditor

-External Auditor • Reviews the
+Reviews the

-Г
+external

+auditor's

 proposed

 audit scope

 and

 approach,

 including

 coordination

 effort with

 internal

 audit

 Reviews and

 confirms the

 independenc

 e of the

 external

 auditors by

 obtaining

 statements

 from the

 auditors on

 relationships

+L 1 I.

+Г

 between the

 auditors and

 the

 Company,

 including

 non-audit

 services and

 discusses

 the

 relationship

 with the

 auditors

 Meets with

 the external

 auditors to

 discuss

 matters that

 the Audit

 Committee

 or internal

 audit

 believes

 should be

 deliberated

 privately.

 V. Compliance

+with Legal

 and

 Regulatory

 Requirements

-I 1 ۱

 Ascertains

 whether the

 Company

 has an

 effective

 process for

 determining

 risks and

 exposure

 from

 litigation

 and claims

-from noncompliance
+from non-

+compliance

 with laws

 and

 regulations

 Reviews the

+· ·

-results of
+results of Management's

-Management's
+1

 investigation

 and follows

 up on any

 instance of

-noncompliance
+non-

+compliance

 (including

 disciplinary

 action)

 Reviews

 findings

 resulting

 from

 examination

 by

 regulatory

 agencies as

 well as

 internal and

 external

 audits, if any

+addits, if arry

 VI.
 Reporting

+VI.
+Reporting

 Reports

 regularly to

 the Board

 about Audit

 Committee

 activities,

 issues and

 related

-recommendations
+recom-

+mendations

-Provides
+• Provides

 open avenue

 of

 communication

 between

 internal

 audit, the

 external

 auditors,

 and the

 Board

 Provides

 reports

 required by

 SEC to be

 included in

 the

+i and the same of th

 Company's

 annual

 report,

 including

 approval of

 other audit

 services

 Reviews any

 other

 reports the

 Company

 issues that

 relate to

 Audit

 Committee

 responsibilities

-Reviews a
+• Reviews a

 report of the

 Compliance

 Officer, if

 any,

 concerning

 employee

 and director

 conflicts of

 interest/com

 pliance with

 the

 Company's

 conflict of

 interest

 program;

 and receives

 updates, as

 appropriate

 VII.
 Other

 Responsibilities

+Institutes

-Institutes and
+and

 oversees

 special

 investigations

 as needed

-Confirms
+• Confirms

 annually

 that all

+responsibilities

-responsibilities outlined in
+outlined in

 the charter

 have been

-carried out

-Conducts

-annual

-evaluation

-of the Audit

-Committee's

-performance

-and reports

-the results to the Board

-• Assesses the

-adequacy of

-its charter

-annually or

-as

-conditions

-dictate

-Undergoes

-continuous

-training and

-education

-needed for

-the effective

-performance

-of assigned

-responsibilities

-Performs
+1